What should I pack when moving to Vancouver?

 We asked people living in Vancouver to list three things they wish they had brought and three they wish they had left behind.
 They responded...

 "I suppose that depends on what country you arrive from.
 We came from the U.S. to the Comox Valley on Central Vancouver Island.
 There isn't that much difference but everything is more expensive than it was in California, and the variety of items available is much less than in the States.
 My recommendation is to rent a furnished place and live here for awhile if you can.
 Then go back to your home country and make your big move.
 You'll be better informed about what to bring and what to ditch.
 Of course, I realize that isn't always possible.
 The things I really miss are good Mexican food.
 Hominy is unheard of here, so I bring a case of it back whenever I cross the border.
 Other things that I miss are good quality spices.
 That's about it.
-Canada has pretty much everything," mentioned another expat when asked about moving to Canada.
+Canada has pretty much everything," said another expat in Canada.

 Please login to continue reading this article.